Legal Studies

 - Enrollment Limitation:Students must be in a paid or unpaid internship, volunteer position, or job related to legal assisting with a cooperating site supervisor.
 Students are advised to consult with the Legal Assisting Department faculty to review specific certificate and degree work experience requirements.

-- Advisory:Eligible for ENGWR 300 or ESLW 340.
+- Advisory:Eligibility for ENGL C1000/C1000H (formerly ENGWR 300/480) or ESLW 340

 - Transferable:CSU

-- Catalog Date:August 1, 2024
+- Catalog Date:August 1, 2025

 This course provides students with opportunities to develop marketable skills in preparation for employment or advancement within the field of legal assisting.
 It is designed for students interested in work experience and/or internships in transfer-level degree occupational programs.
 Course content includes understanding the application of education to the workforce, completion of Title 5 required forms which document the student's progress and hours spent at an approved work site, and developing workplace skills and competencies.